frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 ## Using Table

-The Table class is at heart of all the tabular capabilities of Frictionless.
-It's used by all the higher-level class and provides a comprehensive user interface by itself.
-The main difference with, for example, Resource class that Table has a state of a lower-level file descriptor and needs to be opened and closed.
+The Table class is at the heart of all the tabular capabilities of Frictionless.
+It's used by all the higher-level classes and provides a comprehensive user interface by itself.
+The main difference with, for example, Resource class is that Table has a state of a lower-level file descriptor and needs to be opened and closed.
 Usually we use a context manager (the `with` keyword) to work with Table.
 In-general, Table is a streaming interface that needs to be re-opened if data is already read.

 **Exploring Data**